-Your Glider cushions were soft and cuddly.
-They comforted you in your good and bad days and helped you feed your little one until they started looking dingy.
-Don’t even get me started on the smell.
+Once upon a time, your Glider cushions were soft, clean and cuddly.
+They comforted you both in your good and bad days, helped you feed your little one, hold lots of great memories.
+That is until they started looking all dingy.
+And don’t even get me started on the smell.

-Worry not, you are a super mom.
-I happened to have researched (and used) some of the most reliable and tried solutions out there.
-These solutions are time tested and kind of a staple for cleaning glider cushions these days.
+Worry not, I’ve carried out loads of researched (and used) some of the most reliable and tried solutions out there.
+These solutions are time tested and kind of a staple for cleaning glider cushions nowadays.

 So, here you go.
-All the nondestructive methods of getting your relax and comfort back.
+I’ve lined up all the nondestructive methods of getting your clean comfort back.

-How To Clean Glider or Rocking Chair Cushions: Top 9 Ways for YOU
+How To Clean Glider Or Rocking Chair Cushions: Top 9 Ways

-You could think milk stains or diaper mayhem were washable by simply wiping them out.
-Well, there is good news and bad about that.
+Think milk stains or diaper mayhem which cant simply be wiped them out.
+There’s good news and bad about that.

 First the bad news: